September 16, 2024

 Blood cell type markers (incomplete)

-CD4 = marker for helper T cells and regulatory T cells, but not killer T cells
+CD4 = helper and regulatory T cell marker, not expressed by killer T cells

-CD8 = marker for killer T cells, but not helper or regulatory T cells
+CD8 (CD8A gene) = killer T cell marker, not expressed by expressed by helper or regulatory T cells

-CD34 = cell marker for hematopoietic stem cells (HSCs), the cell type that most people are trying to pull out of cord blood
+CD34 = hematopoietic stem cell (HSC) marker, the cell type that most people are trying to pull out of cord blood

-CD45 = pan-leukocyte marker (expressed by white blood cells), cell marker for nucleated hematopoietic cells
+CD45 (PTPRC gene) = pan-leukocyte marker (expressed by white blood cells), cell marker for nucleated hematopoietic cells

-CD66b = expressed by eosinophils and neutrophils.
+CD66b = eosinophil and neutrophil marker.
 It's sometimes called a granulocyte cell marker but beware that it's not expressed by all/any(?) basophils.
 [To do: update after learning more about CD66b and basophils]

 Cell markers list is a work in progress...